-"AEPONYX has built some of the most precise and scalable lightcontrol chips available now," said Loïc Henriet, CEO of Pasqal.
+"AEPONYX has built some of the most precise and scalable light-control chips available now," said Loïc Henriet, CEO of Pasqal.
 "By combining their technology with our neutral-atom architecture, we're tightening our control over a critical part of the hardware stack.
 This gives us a competitive edge in scalability, advanced individual control of qubits, and hardware stability - three main goals every quantum company must achieve to deliver value at scale."

-Pasqal says the integration of PICs will allow it to replace delicate optical setups with chip-scale photonic circuits that will dramatically increase the stability of atom control and the precision of individual qubit manipulation, while also simplifying scaling from hundreds to thousands of qubits.
+will allow it to replace delicate optical setups with chip-scale photonic circuits that will dramatically increase the stability of atom control and the precision of individual qubit manipulation, while also simplifying scaling from hundreds to thousands of qubits.